 - Is not a Civil Service employee with re-employment rights to his/her agency or bureau (see 22 U.S.C. § 3950).

 Applicants must provide the required documents to prove their eligibility at the time of application.
-See Checklist of mandatory and optional documents.
-Incomplete application packages will not be considered.
+See Checklist page for mandatory and optional documents.
+Incomplete application packages will not be considered, and supplemental documentation will not be accepted after the vacancy announcement has closed.

 Additional Eligibility Requirements Include: